What are the issues between Ukraine and Russia? The crisis explained

 What might happen next?

-The situation has now reached a state of intense stalemate as each side warily anticipates the other’s next move.
+The situation has now reached boiling point, with each side warily anticipating the other’s next move.

-Moscow continues to deny talk of a Ukraine invasion while Western leaders have insisted that an incursion could be imminent.
+Moscow has repeatedly denied talk of an invasion while Western leaders have insisted that an incursion is imminent and busily threatened tough sanctions and international pariah status should Mr Putin press ahead.

-US president Joe Biden has said he thinks Mr Putin will “move in” on Ukraine, while Boris Johnson has warned that “gloomy” intelligence suggested Moscow was planning a lightning raid on Kyiv.
+US president Joe Biden has long said he thinks the Russian leader will “move in” on Ukraine, while Mr Johnson has warned that “gloomy” intelligence suggests Moscow is planning a lightning raid on Kyiv.

-Nato and other Western leaders have threatened huge sanctions against Russia if it does attack Ukraine but it remains to be seen whether Moscow will take any notice.
+While the sanctions threatened by the West would be considerable, it remains to be seen whether Russia would take any notice.

-Speaking at the White House last week, Mr Biden warned Mr Putin once again: “I don’t know that he knows what he’s going to do, and I think he has to realise that it would be a gigantic mistake for him to move on Ukraine.
+Speaking at the White House this month, Mr Biden warned Mr Putin once again: “I don’t know that he knows what he’s going to do, and I think he has to realise that it would be a gigantic mistake for him to move on Ukraine.
 The impact on Europe and the rest of the world would be devastating, and he would pay a heavy price.

 “I have been very, very straightforward and blunt with President Putin, both on the phone and in person – we will impose the most severe sanctions that have ever been imposed, economic sanctions, and there will be a lot to pay for that down the road.